Montgomeryshire Football League

-The Montgomeryshire Football League (currently the JT Hughes Football League) is a football league in Mid Wales, sitting at the fifth level of the Welsh football league system.
+The Montgomeryshire Football League (currently the Constructiv Clothing Montgomeryshire Amateur Football League for sponsorship reasons) is a football league in Mid Wales, sitting at the fifth level of the Welsh football league system.

 The league hosts several cup competitions.
 These include: The Emrys Morgan Cup, Montgomeryshire Cup, Village Cup, Tanners Town Cup, League Cup and Consolation Cup.

-Teams promoted from Division One may enter the Central Wales Football League if standards and facilities fall into line with the regulations and criteria of the FAW and Mid Wales Football League (Tier 4 of the Welsh Football Pyramid).
+Teams promoted from Division One may enter the Central Wales Football League if standards and facilities fall into line with the regulations and criteria of the FAW and Central Wales League (Tier 4 of the Welsh Football Pyramid).

 History

 The league was founded in 1904 as the Montgomeryshire & District League, and the first ten seasons before the First World War saw the league dominated by Aberystwyth Town, who won the inaugural title and two other championships, and Llanidloes who won five titles.

 After the war, the league was reformed for a single season with Newtown picking up their only title (to date), before the league went into abeyance with the creation of the Welsh National League setup.
 The league returned in the 1930s as the Montgomeryshire Junior League and ran until the outbreak of the Second World War, when football was again suspended.

 The 1950s were notable for five successive titles for Rodney Rovers, a club from Four Crosses, who played behind the Golden Lion public house.

 The 1967–68 saw the league expand to two divisions, a format that continued until the 2021–22 season.

 It has also been known as the Montgomeryshire Amateur League.